News & FAQ

 Your heat pump, which is located outside, may have accumulated some leaves and other debris over the fall and winter seasons.
 It’s time to go outside and inspect your condenser/air conditioner.

-There should be a minimum 3 ft. clearance around the outdoor unit for unobstructed airflow.
+There should be a minimum of 3 ft. clearance around the outdoor unit for unobstructed airflow.

 Clear away any debris, such as twigs, leaves, and dirt.
 You can get most of this off with your hands and a garden hose, but if your unit calls for a deeper clean, call in a pro.